williamle8300/SoundCloud-Genres/README.md

 - cool loading gif
 - improve "ranking" algorthim
 - style!
-- use local storage for previous <2 searches
+- use local storage for previous 2 (or more) searches
 - refactor code
 - refactor css